dadhi/DryIoc/docs/DryIoc.Docs/FaqAutofacMigration.md

 This option is similar to Autofac registration as `ExternallyOwned()`.
 That way you do not need to use `Owned` to control disposal.

-To match default Autofac disposable tracking you need to use DryIoc `trackDisposableTransinet` registration setup option or specify the container rule `WithTrackingDisposableTransient()`.
+To match default Autofac disposable tracking you need to use DryIoc `trackDisposableTransient` registration setup option or specify the container rule `WithTrackingDisposableTransients()`.
 Then instead of `Owned` in DryIoc, just wrap dependency in `Func`.
 This way the tracking will be prevented.
 Using `Func` has a slight advantage over `Owned` because `Func` is not container specific type and does not require DryIoc reference.